instill-ai/instill-core/README.md

 Here is a [step-by-step guide](docs/quickstart.md) to build your first pipeline.

 > **Warning**
-> The image of model-backend (~2GB) and Triton Server (~11GB) can take a while to pull, but this should be an one-time effort at the first setup.
+> The image of model-backend (~2GB) and Triton Inference Server (~11GB) can take a while to pull, but this should be an one-time effort at the first setup.

 **Shut down VDP**